CyGei/linktree/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# linktree
+# linktree: untangling links between groups in your transmission tree

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of linktree is to estimate the transmission assorativity coefficient.
+`Linktree` assesses the group's transmission **link**s from the transmission **tree**.
+Its goal is to estimate the *transmission assortativity coefficient*, quantifying the tendency of transmission to occur within a given group versus other groups.

 ## Installation